Warren Kinsella: Gomery inquiry

 During the Gomery Commission's inquiry into the Sponsorship scandal, Justice John Gomery was told that Kinsella, while chief of staff to Minister of Public Works David Dingwall, wrote a letter to the department's Deputy Minister, Ran Quail in 1994 requesting Chuck Guité be appointed to review the government's advertising and communications strategy.
 Quail said he viewed the letter as political interference into civil service affairs, while Dingwall and Kinsella characterized the letter as a request rather than a directive.
 No finding of any fault was found in Gomery's report relating to Kinsella's conduct.

 Green Party

-Kinsella worked for the Canadian Green Party during July 2019 in the run-up to the 2019 Canadian federal election.
+Kinsella worked for the Green Party of Canada during July 2019 in the run-up to the 2019 Canadian federal election.
 This work was a temporary arrangement and involved "Kinsella setting up a quick-response unit for the Greens."